keymanapp/help.keyman.com/developer/language/reference/store.md

 Store names may contain nearly any Unicode character.
 Only control characters, non-characters (e.g. U+FFFF), space characters (e.g. U+0020, U+00A0), parentheses (`(`,`)`), brackets (`[`,`]`), and commas (`,`) are not allowed.
-Whitespace is allowed but not required, around the parentheses for the store
+Whitespace is allowed, but not required, around the parentheses for the store
 statement:

 ```